 As you can see, I have good taste in tea...

-Then, come back in the other direction and draw circles 1/2 width to the right and 1/2 width down:
+Draw circles in the other direction, 1/2 width to the right and 1/2 width down:

 Over a large area or if you have design elements in your quilt that you would like to line up precisely with the quilting, I draw additional grid lines every 3-4 sets of circles, to prevent them from migrating away from a straight and even grid.

-For quilting, we'll work our way through the pattern on the diagonal.
+Time to quilt!
+Work your way through the pattern on the diagonal.
 This minimizes the amount of turning that is required, definitely important when you are working with a walking foot!
-Head down one direction quilting waves (you could also do scallops, but the waves are easier because you don't have to stop to turn constantly):
+Quilt down one direction in a wave (you could also do scallops, but the waves are easier because you don't have to stop to turn constantly):